briandherbert/1PUL/README.md

 ### 5. Run it!
 Launch 1PUL on Chrome.

+- Click the 'Monitor' button.
+- Once you see the video feed, click it to change state from Paused to Monitoring, indicated at bottom left.
+- Choose a location at the top.
+This reads from the google sheet.

 If you want to run it on other devices on your network, `flutter build web` and serve the folder.
 One option:
 1. flutter build web
 2. npm install -g http-server
 3. cd build/web